Nashashibi family: Husayni-Nashashibi rivalry

 Throughout the British mandate period, the Husayni and Nashashibi clans were the two most powerful Arab families in Palestine and they constantly competed for power.
-While the two families did not differ on their long-term goals (stopping the influx of European Jews and preserving the Arab Palestinian state), they disagreed on the best way to achieve those goals.
+While the two families did not differ on their long-term goals (stopping the influx of European Jews and supporting an Arab Palestinian state), they disagreed on the best way to achieve those goals.
 The Husayni family rejected the British mandate and Zionism as a whole, while the Nashashibis felt that the best approach was through political compromise.

 Politics in Palestine as a whole largely diverged along the rift created by these two families.
 This produced a level of factionalism among Palestinian Arabs that often crippled them in fighting Zionism.
 Additionally, partisan bickering often resulted in one family blocking the policies of the other family that genuinely may have been in the national interest.
 Unfortunately for Palestinian Arabs, their ability to effectively negotiate was often hindered by their inability to present a united front on the issue of Zionism.